× -

 Wear & Care

-Precious metal rings are just that - precious.
-Precious metals are softer than alternative metals, and should be taken care of accordingly.
-Precious metal rings should be treated as fine jewelry, and should be removed during harsh activities to avoid scratching.
+Precious metals are softer than alternative metals and should be treated accordingly — as fine jewelry.
+Remove your ring during harsh physical activities to avoid scratching.

 Cleaning